See a peaceful old-world Japan while staying in a 5* traditional Ryokan on this healthy and inspirational yoga retreat.

 - A calligraphy workshop

-- A visit to the Kiso culture center to learn about Japanese traditions and take part in fun workshops like chopstick making
+- An optional visit to the Kiso culture center to learn about Japanese traditions and take part in fun workshops like chopstick making

 - All travel between Tokyo and the retreat center